-In the 2013 tournament, my predictions had a correlation with actual success (0.577) that was higher than both the pre-tournament RPI ratings (0.469) and the Sagarin ratings (0.502).
-This has been the case for five of the past six years.
-In 2014 I hope to also evaluate the predictive ability of the new BPI.
-Feedback is more than welcome!
+In the 2014 tournament, my predictions had a correlation with actual success (0.600) that was higher than the pre-tournament RPI ratings (0.500), BPI ratings (0.491) and Sagarin ratings (0.520).
+This has been the case for six of the past nine years (at least in temrs of the RPI and the Sagarin Ratings).
+Feedback and comments are more than welcome!

 I'm also interested in the possibility that statistical modeling can be used to predict the outcomes of college football bowl games, and in this paper published in the Journal of Quantitative Analysis in Sports, my colleague Madhur Lamsal and I consider a straightforward application of statistical modeling in determining whether team-level variables were able to predict the actual bowl game outcomes in the 2007-2008 bowl season.
 I also consider applications of the predictions in the development of ratings for college football teams, based on a round-robin playoff scenario.